BlinkDL/RWKV-LM/README.md

 x = x + pos_emb_x + pos_emb_y
 ```

-2. In a langauge model, it's the best to use [tokenShift of 1 token].
+2. In a BPE langauge model, it's the best to use [tokenShift of 1 token] (you can mix more tokens in a char-level English model).
 However you can try [tokenShift of N (or N-1) (or N+1) tokens] if the image size is N x N, because that will be like mixing [the token above the current positon (or the token above the to-be-predicted positon)] with [current token].
 You can use try different tokenShift styles for "ATT" & "FFN", or mixing different tokenShift styles - such as mixing [token A] with [token A-1] and [token A-(N-1)] etc.

 ### Misc